jonashackt/firefly-iii-ops/README.md

 Download the App from your Appstore and configure your local network's firefly url.
 Then log in using OAuth client token, provided by firefly at http://localhost:4000/profile

-## Make your homeserver available on the internet (for later app access)
+## Tailscale: Make your homeserver available on the internet (for later app access)

 There are multiple possibilities to make your homeserver accessible on the internet.
 See [this subreddit](https://www.reddit.com/r/synology/comments/otczia/is_there_an_actual_safe_way_to_access_my_nas_from/) for example.